Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ### Hints

-1. Make sure there is a blank line *before the open tag*, otherwise it may cause the format problem.
+1. Make sure there is a blank line *before the open tag*, otherwise it may cause a format problem.
 2. Start typing your content in a *new line*.
 3. Use plain text within a custom element.
 4. Use `ENTER` to add a line break.